apache/pekko-persistence-r2dbc/docs/src/main/paradox/getting-started.md

 ## Enabling

-To enable the plugins to be used by default, add the following line to your Akka `application.conf`:
+To enable the plugins to be used by default, add the following line to your Pekko `application.conf`:

 ```
-akka.persistence.journal.plugin = "akka.persistence.r2dbc.journal"
+pekko.persistence.journal.plugin = "pekko.persistence.r2dbc.journal"
-akka.persistence.snapshot-store.plugin = "akka.persistence.r2dbc.snapshot"
+pekko.persistence.snapshot-store.plugin = "pekko.persistence.r2dbc.snapshot"
-akka.persistence.state.plugin = "akka.persistence.r2dbc.state"
+pekko.persistence.state.plugin = "pekko.persistence.r2dbc.state"
 ```

 More information in: